mphammer/Sentdex-Machine-Learning-Python-Tutorial/README.md

 ## My Review

-This course is not good for learning theory but it's great for starting to get your hands dirty with code.
+This course is not good for learning theory but it's great for starting to get your hands dirty with code (numpy, pandas, scikitlearn).
+Also, I will not suggest it for learning Tensor Flow because the instructor uses an older version.

 The coding lessons are easy to follow and very cool since you use real datasets and write algorithms from scratch.
 The math and theory is harder to follow for a new person but a great refresher if you're not.